ADVANCED LEVEL COURSE

 • a single Scale Shape can be used for all twelve Keys by shifting it up or down the fretboard to different Scale Positions on the fretboard.

-• for most Key Changes it is usual to stay in a single Scale Position by applying different Modes based on the Minor Scale with only slight changes.
+• for most Key Changes it is usual to stay in a single Scale Position by applying different Modes based on the Natural Minor Scale Shape with only slight changes.

-• the Modes can better explain music that often commences with a Minor Chord or Major Chord that is not the Root Chord of the Key.
+• the Modes can better explain music that commences with a Minor chord or Major chord that is not the Root chord of the Key.

-Conventionally to improvise, a guitarist is first required to calculate the Key of a Chord Progression to find the Minor or Major Scale, which can be very difficult and often inaccurate.
+Traditionally to improvise, a guitarist is first required to calculate the Key of a Chord Progression to find the appropriate Minor or Major Scale, which can be very difficult and often inaccurate.

 This difficulty can be avoided on guitar by:

-• simple trial and error of each of the three Scale Shapes will reveal the correct one and any Scale changes can usually be a slight modification.
+• simple trial and error of each of the three Scale Shapes will reveal the correct one and any scale changes can usually be only a slight modification.

 Lesson 1